-Mayor resigns after saying ice-fishing shanties would lead to prostitution
+Mayor resigns after saying ice-fishing shanties could lead to prostitution

 Online derision followed.
 So did criticism from colleagues.
 Hudson City Councilwoman Nicole Kowalski said people were upset that Shubert “continually embarrasses our town with wild claims.”

-Now Shubert has resigned.
+On Monday, Shubert resigned.

 “My comments at Tuesday’s workshop were made out of concern for our community, what could become of unintended consequences of new legislation, based on my prior television news reporting experience,” the Republican said in a statement on his website.
 He suggested that his attempt at “dry humor” was misunderstood, though his tone in the meeting seemed serious.